synduce/Synduce/README_EVALUATION.md

 Executing `./table1.sh` runs the tool and the baseline algorithm on each benchmark once.
 The log is stored in `review_data/log.txt` and running the script more than once will append more data to the log.
 If the script is run several times without deleting the log file, the table contains information that is averaged over all the runs.
-Running the script should take an hour.
+Running the script should take a little more than an hour.

 The text version of Table 1 is stored in `review_data/table1.txt`.